 B3.
 If a Union conducts a qualifying competition for a section of the Championship, and in the qualifying competition five or more teams complete their fixtures without defaulting a match, the Union may nominate three counties for the Final Stage of that section.
 The National Controller may give a dispensation if the last round of fixtures could not be completed because of inclement weather.

 B4.
 Counties nominated for, or declining nomination for, the Final Stage of the Open section may not be nominated for the Minor section.

 B5.
-The Secretary or County Match Controller of each Union shall, not later than 31st March, send to the National Controller the name(s) of the nominated team(s) of that Union in each section of the Championship, stating that the teams so named have accepted nomination.
+The Secretary or County Match Controller of each Union shall, not later than 24th March, send to the National Controller the name(s) of the nominated team(s) of that Union in each section of the Championship, stating the order in which they are being nominated, and that the teams so named have accepted nomination.

 Section C: Eligibility